aws/karpenter-provider-aws/designs/odcr.md

 - Instance match criteria
   - Targeted -- only accept instances that matches all attributes + explicitly targeted the capacity reservation
   - Open -- if capacity reservation accepts all instances that matches all attributes
+- A start and end date (if applicable) for when the reservation of capacity is available

 AWS also supports grouping Capacity Reservation into Capacity Reservation groups.
 Both these entities are supported in Launch Template's CapacityReservationTarget [definitions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-launchtemplate-capacityreservationtarget.html).